digitalave/digitalave-old-site.github.io/_posts/2019-12-02-site_domain_filtering_using pfblocker_on_pfsense.md

 <img src="/images/pfBlocker-pfsense/15.png" width="100%">

-Next, Headover to the "Update" tab.
+Next, Head over to the "Update" tab.

 Select "update" tick box and and hit the run button.